backube/volsync/docs/usage/kopia/restore-configuration.rst

 repository
    This is the name of the Secret (in the same Namespace) that holds the connection information for the backup repository.
+When empty and using ``sourceIdentity``, the repository will be automatically discovered from the specified ReplicationSource, eliminating the need for manual configuration.

 sourceIdentity
    This optional field provides a simplified way to specify which ReplicationSource's snapshots to restore.
-It automatically generates the correct username and hostname based on the source configuration, with auto-discovery of the source PVC name and sourcePathOverride.
+It automatically generates the correct username and hostname based on the source configuration, with auto-discovery of the source PVC name, sourcePathOverride, and repository configuration.

    sourceName
       The name of the ReplicationSource that created the snapshots to restore (required)